-Significant revenues received this second quarter and for the year have come in close to expectations.
+Significant revenues received this third quarter and for the year have come in close to expectations.
 Sewer service charge receipts were in line with forecasts.
-Capacity charges were slightly lower than budgeted expectations, but with expectations for development.
+Capacity charges were slightly lower than budgeted expectations, but with expectations for a significant development to submit fees in the fourth quarter.
 The higher than budgeted hauler fees overall were due to higher septage hauling.
 Grant revenue was lower than budget, but tracked to match the spending on grant-funded capital projects.